Aya Chebbi: Career

 Chebbi came to prominence and international attention as a blogger during the 2010 Tunisian Revolution.
 She is referred to as a Pan-African Feminist and a well-known blogger.

 Her blogs were published on OpenDemocracy and Al-Jazeera, among numerous media outlets.
 She subsequently traveled across the African continent to support and train thousands of social movement leaders and activists on mobilization, blogging, leadership, and non-violence as a scholar, mentor, speaker, and activist.

-In 2013, Chebbi co-founded with her feminist friends and bloggers, Konda Delphine from Cameroon and Rose Wachuka from Kenya, the Voice of Women initiative (VOW-I), a feminist collective that empowers women through advocacy and access to the digital space.
-VOW-I trains correspondents in various cities around the world to document the stories of ordinary women doing extraordinary things.
-The platform published about 200 stories, trained 35 correspondents, and successfully implemented field projects on health, peace, and the safety of women.

 In March 2015, Chebbi was invited as the Youth Speaker for UN Women's celebratory event for the 20th anniversary of the Fourth World Conference on Women in Beijing.
-The same year, she founded the Afrika Youth Movement (AYM), which has since become one of Africa’s largest youth-led networks, connecting over 10,000 young activists across 40 countries in promoting peace, sustainable development, and social justice.
+The same year, she founded the Afrika Youth Movement (AYM), which has since become one of Africa's largest youth-led networks, connecting over 10,000 young activists across 40 countries in promoting peace, sustainable development, and social justice.

 Chebbi was appointed as an emissary of Tunisian youth at the 32nd summit of the African Union in Addis Ababa.

 In November 2018, Chebbi was appointed the first African Union Special Envoy on Youth by the Chairperson of the African Union Commission, Moussa Faki Mahamat.
 Chebbi started her mission by launching the 2019/2020 Action Plan outlining four Models of Action; (1) Innovation, (2) Advocacy, (3) Intergenerational & Policy, and (4) Communication.

 In June 2019, Chebbi was featured in the Visual Collaborative Polaris catalogue, under the Voyager series for humanities.